yudnart/CSharper/README.md

 # CSharper

-CSharper is a C# class library distributed as a NuGet package, targeting .NET Standard 2.0 and .NET 8.0.
+CSharper is a C# class library distributed as the [`dht.csharper` NuGet package](https://www.nuget.org/packages/dht.csharper), targeting .NET Standard 2.0 and .NET 8.0.
 It provides common types and services, such as Mediator, Results, and functional extensions, to help developers quickly build robust .NET applications.
 Currently in its early stages, CSharper is designed to streamline development with reusable, well-structured utilities.

 ## Features